Jborger/Jborger/README.md

 - 👋 Hi, I’m @Jborger
 - 👀 I’m interested in ...
-Device Management, Swift, .Net Core, Azure, Transformers,
+Device Management, Microsoft 365, Intune + ConfigMgr, Swift, .Net Core, and Azure
 - 🌱 I’m currently learning ... all the things i can
 - 💞️ I’m looking to collaborate on ...
 Anything useful in a corporate setting that improves the employee experience with their devices, apps or services.
 - 📫 How to reach me ... @mentions, Twitter, or LinkedIn